ARTbio/GalaxyKickStart/README.md

 #update/remove "-i hosts" if you want to use or own inventory file
 ansible-playbook -i hosts galaxy.yml
 ```
-If the ssh key for the remote machine is not the default ssh key, add its path to the "ansible_ssh_private_key_file" in the inventory.
+If the ssh key for the target is not the default ssh key, add its path to the "ansible_ssh_private_key_file" in the inventory.
-This procedure will install Galaxy on the remote machine.
+This procedure will install Galaxy on the target.
-Galaxy will be available on http port 80 (proxy NGINX) on the remote machine IP with the admin user as artimed@gmail.com (password: artimed).
+Galaxy will be available on http port 80 (proxy NGINX) on the target IP with the admin user as artimed@gmail.com (password: artimed).
 Note that the file https://github.com/ARTbio/ansible-artimed/blob/master/roles/artimed_extras/files/artimed_tool_list.yaml contains the default list of NGS tools to be installed.
 Also note that file https://github.com/ARTbio/ansible-artimed/blob/master/roles/artimed_extras/files/data_managers.yaml contains the default list of reference genomes and data managers to run.